Top Banana (Arrested Development): Themes and analysis

-George Michael (left) and Maeby at the banana stand.

-When talking to his son Michael whilst in prison, George Sr. says "There's always money in the banana stand"; Michael takes this as his father saying that the banana stand is a successful business, but he instead is referring to the money he stores in the stand itself.
-The line would later become a reoccurring gag, and has become a popular in-joke amongst fans of the series.

 Reception

 Viewers

 In the United States, the episode was watched by 6.70 million viewers on its original broadcast.
 It received a 3.0% share among adults between the ages of 18 and 49, meaning that it was seen by 3% of all households in that demographic.

 Critical reception

 In 2019, Brian Tallerico from Vulture ranked the episode as the fourth best of the whole series, highlighting the multiple "quotable lines" it contains.
 The A.V.
 Club writer Noel Murray praised the episode for being able to be as good as the pilot, stating that it was "a second episode which proved the Arrested Development team could sustain a manic, digressive style from episode to episode, as well as showing that they were planning to proceed as an intensely serialized sitcom."
 Murray made note of the innuendos present in the episode, saying the series "loves its sexual double-entendres".

 In 2015, Megan Walsh from Screen Rant ranked "Top Banana" as one of the series' ten best episodes, saying it was "the originator of some of the most enduring, meme-inspiring jokes."
 Joe George of y!entertainment listed it as one of the series' "episodes you'll wanna rewatch", highlighting its script for having "plenty of space for misunderstandings and foolish one-up-manship".
 Saloni Gajjar of The A.V.
 Club listed it as one of the series' funniest episodes, calling it "immaculate dissection of the chaos and comedy that's about to unfold".